Ground Gas Protection Manchester

 Ground gases are dangerous and buildings need to be protected.
 This protects the structure’s integrity as well as anyone inside it.
 Protection can be found in the form of a ground-gas membrane.

-Ground gas protection membranes can be made from polymers or other materials, such as aluminium.
+Ground gas protection membranes are typically made from polymers, but can also be made with other materials like aluminium.
 This allows them to be light and flexible while still being formable.
 They can stop gas from getting into buildings and the ground.

 Call our Manchester team for further information on ensuring that the installation of your gas protection systems meets CIRIA 735 & BS8485